mmistakes/minimal-mistakes/_posts/2024-01-26-cats-effect-parallelism.md

 To illustrate all that:
 ![alt ""](../images/github-contributors-aggregator/quickstart.png)

 Great!
-Now it's time to define some domain models.
+Now it's time to move on to some domain modeling.

+## 6. Domain Modeling

 It turns out that GitHub API responses support JSON format, it means that we'll need to define custom JSON deserializers for our domain models.

 Since we're working on "GitHub Organization Contributors Aggregator" we'd probably need to think in terms of following nouns:
 - Organization